MarieLynneBlock/DjangoGirls-CodeCoachPreparation/003 Introduction to Python/README.md

 ## Summary

-That's it. __You totally rock!__ This was a tricky chapter, so you should feel proud of yourself.
-We're definitely proud of you for making it this far!

 For official and full python tutorial visit https://docs.python.org/3/tutorial/.
 This will give you a more thorough and complete study of the language.
-Cheers :)

-You might want to briefly do something else – stretch, walk around for a bit, rest your eyes – before going on to the next chapter. :)

-### Summary

 - __the prompt__ – typing commands (code) into the Python prompt results in answers in Python
 - __numbers and strings__ – in Python numbers are used for math and strings for text objects